elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 # Business Planning --- Predictor for Inflation, Recession and Business Cycles

+This is a machine learning product involving original modeling techniques for macroeconomic indicators and concrete business insights.

 ## Business Problem

 Businesses lack reliable tools to understand and predict macroeconomic shifts, particularly concerning unemployment and inflation, leading to suboptimal planning.
 This project analyzes 80+ years of data to develop insights for improved business cycle management.